vmware-tanzu/tanzu-dev-portal/content/blog/code-to-containers.md

 ---
-title: "From Commit to Container"
+date: 2020-05-29
+description: 'Building Containers from your code.

+  '
 featured: false
-description: >
-    Building Containers from your code.
-date: 2020-05-29
-topics:
+lastmod: '2020-09-17'
+patterns:
-- Containers
+- Deployment
 tags:
 - Buildpacks
 - Concourse
-patterns:
-- Deployment
-# Author(s)
 team:
 - Tyler Britten
+title: From Commit to Container
+topics:
+- Containers
 ---

 While running software in containers is very popular, it can be a little confusing to figure out the best way to get your code into a container.
 Now that the industry is mostly unified on Open Container Initiative (OCI) Standard container image formats, they can be built in any number of ways.